Higher order differential analysis with vectorized derivatives: Conclusion

 We have introduced a rigorous, comprehensive framework for the differential analysis for vector-valued functions of vector variables.
 The foundations of this analytic framework are the existence and uniqueness of the identifications between the differentials and the derivatives of any order.
 These existence and uniqueness properties have hitherto resisted a sufficiently complete characterization.
 The latter in turn facilitates the construction of an algebra of differentials/derivatives that is an intuitive generalization of that which exists for scalar-valued functions of scalar/vector variables.

 We established two fundamental rules of this algebra in order to compute higher order derivatives: (i)~a Leibniz rule for the product of two functions and (ii) Fa\`a di Bruno's rule for the composition of two functions.
-In addition to these foundational results, we demonstrated that well-known analytic results (such as Taylor's theorem, Hermite polynomials, and the relationship between moments and cumulants) can be re-cast within this framework, often with a considerable simplification of their development, and crucially with the ability to be generalized in an intuitive manner to any dimension and to any derivative order.
+In addition to these foundational results, we {established explicit derivatives for the vector/matrix monomial, matrix trace, matrix inverse and matrix determinant;} and that well-known analytic results (such as Taylor's theorem, Hermite polynomials, and the relationship between moments and cumulants) can be re-cast within this framework, often with a considerable simplification of their development, and crucially with the ability to be generalized in an intuitive manner to any dimension and to any derivative order.

 \paragraph{Acknowledgements.} The authors are grateful to Professor Bj\"{o}rn Holmquist for kindly sharing a copy of his unpublished research report.
 J. E. Chac\'on has been partially supported by the Spanish Ministerio de Ciencia e Innovaci\'on grant PID2019-109387GB-I00 and the Junta de Extremadura grant GR18016.